R34ll/Django-token-auth/README.md

 # Django-token-auth

-Token auth with Django REST Framework
+Project made with Django REST Framework that will allow you to authenticate users using Tokens through the REST Framework authtoken module.
+In this project, for a user to access the Profile route, they first need to go through the Login and Registration process.